Cathy Maguire: Awards and accolades

 In Nov 2013, Maguire was honored by the Louth Society of New York for outstanding ambassadorship of County Louth, Ireland, where she was born.
 She was subsequently the guest of honor at the 107th Louth Society of New York Dinner, held in NYC and was the youngest recipient of the honor in its one hundred and seventh year history.

 In 2014, Maguire was named by The Irish Echo in its Top 40 Under 40 Award.
-This hugely popular event is a celebration of leading Irish and Irish Americans who have distinguished themselves in their respective fields of work before reaching the age of forty.
+This widely popular event is a celebration of leading Irish and Irish Americans who have distinguished themselves in their respective fields of work before reaching the age of forty.

 Maguire was also presented with the Irish Echos People's Choice Award, which was voted on by members of the public, recording a record number of votes in the award's history.

 In 2015, Maguire was inducted as a member of The Order of St.Patrick by Heritage Publishing upon the launch in Chicago's Irish Heritage Center of The Irish American Tradition.

 On 17 March 2017, she was invited by Cardinal Timothy Dolan to sing at the official St. Patrick's Day Mass in St. Patrick.s Cathedral.
 The performance went viral and was viewed over 1 million times in the days following the performanc.
 The collective views of this performance now number in excess of seven million across social media platforms.

 In 2017, Maguire curated the musical program for a Memorial Mass for Martin McGuinness, held in St. Patrick's Cathedral in New York City, drawing considerable praise for her rendition of "Only Her Rivers Run Free," which she sang in memory of McGuinness.
 During the Mass, she also debuted "I See His Blood Upon The Rose," a piece that she had composed to the words of a poem by Joseph Mary Plunkett.
 The piece was written for voice, uilleann pipes, organ and violin, and was arranged by Dr. Heather Martin Bixler.

 Controversies

-On January 20, 2017 Maguire attended the inauguration of former president Donald J. Trump in Washington, D.C.
-Maguire streamed the event live to a significant fan base on social media which resulted in enormous backlash from viewers.
+On January 20, 2017 Maguire attended the inauguration of U.S. President Donald Trump in Washington, D.C.
+Maguire streamed the event live to a significant fan base on social media which caused enormous backlash from viewers.
 As a result, Maguire issued a statement clarifying her political position to The Irish Independent.

 On April 30, 2023 Maguire sang Ireland's National Anthem in Madison Square Gardens, New York City at the history making boxing match between Katie Taylor and Amanda Serrano.
 In a post fight press conference, Serrano's manager Jake Paul stated that Maguire had conceded privately that the Serrano had won the fight.
 Maguire vehemently denied the allegation in an article published in the Sunday World the following Sunday.